Treeptik/docker-machine-driver-cloudunit/README.md

 (macos)$ make build && make install
 ```

-which will install the driver into `/usr/local/bin`
+which will install the driver into `/usr/local/bin` with other docker-machine pluglin

-## Using the driver
+## How to use the driver

 To use the driver first make sure you are running at least [version
 0.5.0 of `docker-machine`](https://github.com/docker/machine/releases).